PrachiJha21/Solana/README.md

 # Scholarly (Campus dApp) - Security Hardened

-A decentralized campus hub for suggestions, notes, and requests on Solana.
+A decentralized campus hub for suggestions, notes, requests and discussion hub on Solana.

 ## Architecture
 ```